dnsimple/dnsimple-python/README.markdown

 ## Introduction

 This is a client for the DNSimple REST API.
-It currently allows you to fetch existing domain info, as well as bulk-register new domains.
-More features are on the way.
+It currently allows you to fetch existing domain info, as well as register new domains and manage domain records.

 ### Getting started

-You'll need the simplejson module installed.
+You'll need the `json` module that is included with python version 2.6 and later, or the `simplejson` module if you are using an earlier version.

+Import the module:

+	from dnsimple import DNSimple

+You can provide your DNSimple credentials in one of two ways:

+1. Provide username/password or email/api\_token credentials programmatically:

+        # Use username/password authentication: HTTP Basic
+        dns = DNSimple(username=YOUR_USERNAME, password=YOUR_PASSWORD)

+        # Use email/api_token credentials
+        dns = DNSimple(email=YOUR_EMAIL_ADDRESS, api_token=YOUR_API_TOKEN)

-Create a file called .dnsimple in the current dir with the following data:
+2. Store you username/password credentials in a file called `.dnsimple` in the current directory with the following data:

         username: email@domain.com
         password: yourpassword

-Then import the module:

-	from dnsimple import DNSimple

-And create a DNSimple object:
+    You then need not provide any credentials when constructing `DNSimple`:

       dns = DNSimple()

+## Domain Operations

 ### Check out your existing domains:

 Just run:

-	domains = dns.getdomains()
+	domains = dns.domains()

 Results appear as a Python dict: